 The seminary confers a Master of Arts in Transformational Leadership upon students who satisfactorily complete the prescribed program-related requirements.
-These include the completion of course requirements, participation in the assessment and evaluation program, the writing of a satisfactory personal statement of faith, achieving a grade point average of C (2.0) or above, financial clearance from the business office, and participation in graduation ceremonies.
+These include the completion of course requirements, participation in the assessment and evaluation program, completion of an integrative portfolio, achieving a grade point average of C (2.0) or above, and financial clearance from the business office.
 Graduation is not automatic when academic requirements have been met.
 Since the seminary aims to graduate men and women who qualify as Christian leaders, the faculty and administration will evaluate a student's qualifications in terms of spiritual, doctrinal, and professional standards as well as academic standards (See Evaluation of Student Progress under Student and Community Life, and Developmental Probation under Academic Information and Policies.)

-The suggested sequence of courses for the Master of Arts in Transformational Leadership degree is listed on page 46.
+The suggested sequence of courses for the Master of Arts in Transformational Leadership degree is listed on page 48.